mandaputtra/mandaputtra/posts/reading-code-and-finding-example.md

 date: 2022-05-04
 ---

-Sometimes I mentor programming to my friends, and I always said that understanding what the code you wrote are doing will be an important asset.
+Sometimes I mentor programming to my friends, and I always said that understanding what the code you wrote will be an important asset.

 It's been 5 year since I professionally code, and I think the most important skill that I learn is reading code, make sense of an error and finding example.

-When people joining boot camp or learning through online tutorials, the first thing that you want is completing the task, make it work.
+When people joining bootcamp or learning through online tutorials, the first thing that you want is completing the task, make it work.
 After it works, the most important part to do is figuring out why it is to work.

+Most coding bootcamp are starting to label someone that could create React website is understand JavaScript enough, No. The fact that you can create something is great achievement, but if you want to understand it step by step it will be a greater one.

 ## Reading Code